Amitommiter/adMyBrand/docs/quick-start.md

 ### 4. Open Your Browser

-Navigate to [http://localhost:3000](http://localhost:3000) to see the dashboard in action.
+Navigate to [https://admybrand-blond.vercel.app/](https://admybrand-blond.vercel.app/) to see the dashboard in action.

 ## 🎯 What You'll See

 After starting the development server, you'll see:

+> **💡 Live Demo**: You can also view the live dashboard at [https://admybrand-blond.vercel.app/](https://admybrand-blond.vercel.app/) without setting up locally.

 - **Dashboard Overview**: Main page with KPIs and charts
 - **Navigation**: Sidebar with links to different sections